-IEI and AEIU can be updated and submitted through a text-file upload in STEERS.
+The IEI and AEIU can be updated and submitted through a text-file upload in STEERS.
 Please contact the EAS before submitting an IEI through STEERS.
-The text file must be in an approved electronic format, as outlined in the Electronic Emissions Inventory File Specification, available online at www.tceq.texas.gov/goto/starsguide.
+The text file must be in an approved electronic format, as outlined in the Electronic Emissions Inventory File Specification, available upon request.